Decoupling and randomization for double-indexed permutation statistics: Introduction

 \subsection{Motivation}

 Statistics of the form \eqref{eq:dips} are prevalent in nonparametric statistics and have also received increasing attention in causal inference.
 In nonparametric statistics, it has been noted that many quantities of statistical interest—including the correlation coefficients of Pearson, Kendall, Spearman, and more recently Chatterjee \citep{chatterjee2021new}, as well as discrepancy measures such as the Mann-Whitney-Wilcoxon statistic—can be expressed in this form and thus benefit from a unified treatment.
-In survey sampling and causal inference, such statistics have also become increasingly important within the framework of \emph{finite-population inference} \citep{li2017general,ding2024first,han2024introduction}, where they play a role analogous to that of U-statistics in the super-population framework.
+In survey sampling and causal inference, such statistics have also become increasingly important within the framework of \emph{finite-population inference} \citep{lei2021Regression,han2024introduction}, where they play a role analogous to that of U-statistics in the super-population framework.

-In the probability and statistical theory literature, quantities of the form \eqref{eq:dips} are often referred to as DIPS \citep{zhao1997error}, and may be viewed as natural higher-order extensions of Hoeffding's statistics in the context of sampling without replacement \citep{hoeffding1951combinatorial}.
-The latter corresponds to the special---and in fact single-indexed---case $d(i,j,k,\ell)=a(i,k)$ for some second-order tensor $\A=[a(i,k)]\in\Rb^{N\times N}$.
+In the probability and statistical theory literature, \eqref{eq:dips} may be viewed as natural higher-order extensions of Hoeffding's statistics in the context of sampling without replacement \citep{hoeffding1951combinatorial}.
+The latter corresponds to the special---and in fact single-indexed---case $d(i,j,k,\ell)=a(i,k)$ for some matrix $\A=[a(i,k)]\in\Rb^{N\times N}$.

 However, unlike Hoeffding's statistics, whose stochastic behavior has been extensively studied (see, e.g., \cite{han2024introduction} for a systematic review), the literature on DIPS is substantially more limited.
 Notable exceptions include \cite{zhao1997error} and \cite{barbour2005permutation}, who established general Berry-Esseen bounds for $Q_w$, as well as \cite{sambale2022concentration}, who initiated the study of combinatorial concentration inequalities for multilinear forms and obtained useful results for certain special cases of $Q_w$.
 More general results, however, remain largely unavailable.